objectionary/news.eolang.org/_posts/2023/08/2023-08-05-storing-objects-formed-differently-into-cage.md

 Let's get back to the object `cage`.
 The object is used as temporary storage of objects in memory.
 It should be remembered that `cage` does not dataize a stored object.

-Here is the typical example how `cage` was used before:
+Here is the typical example of how `cage` was used before:

 ```
 cage 0 > cg